-If during any projection interval, the GAPV of another guarantee on the contract (e.g., a GMDB) exceeds the Annuitization GAPV, the annual annuitization rate in that projection interval shall be further adjusted to equal 50% of the annual annuitization rate determined via the calculations detailed above, but not to exceed 12.5%.
-For these calculations, the Annuitization GAPV and Withdrawal GAPV shall follow the definition described in Section 6.C.3.

-The annuitization rate for all GMIB contracts shall be 100% immediately after the Account Value reaches zero.
-As discussed in Section 6.C.10, contractual features that terminate the GMIB upon account value depletion shall be voided such that the account value depletion event does not terminate the GMIB.

-8. Account Transfers and Future Deposits
+7. Index Transfers and Future Deposits

 a.
-No transfers between funds shall be assumed in the projection unless required by the contract (e.g., transfers from a dollar cost averaging fund or contractual rights given to the insurer to implement a contractually specified portfolio insurance management strategy or a contract operating under an automatic re-balancing option).
-When transfers must be modeled, to the extent not inconsistent with contract language, the allocation of transfers to funds must be in proportion to the contract’s current allocation to funds.
+No transfers between fixed and index strategies or accounts shall be assumed in the projection unless required by the contract (e.g., contractual rights given to the insurer to implement a contractually specified portfolio insurance management strategy).
+When transfers must be modeled, to the extent not inconsistent with contract language, the allocation of transfers to indices, accounts, or funds must be in proportion to the contract’s current allocation to funds.

 b.
-Except for simple 403(b) VA contracts, no future deposits to account value shall be assumed unless required by the terms of the contract to prevent contract or guaranteed benefit lapse, in which case they must be modeled.
+No future deposits to account value shall be assumed unless required by the terms of the contract, in which case they must be modeled.
 When future deposits must be modeled, to the extent not inconsistent with contract language, the allocation of the deposit to funds must be in proportion to the contract’s current allocation to such funds.

-For simple 403(b) VA contracts, total deposits to account value in any projected future policy year shall be modeled as a percentage of the total deposits from the immediately preceding policy year.
-The percentage shall be determined based on the following table:

-Table 6.48: Deposit Rates, 403(b)